 Product photography may sound like an occasion for a fancy DSLR, but with the right tools and techniques, you can take high-quality product images with your smartphone.

-Chances are, the camera on your phone is more than capable of taking sharp and beautiful product photos.
+Have an Etsy store?
+Want to take great product photos for it, but can’t afford a costly DSLR camera?
+Well, chances are, the camera on your phone is more than capable of taking sharp and beautiful product photos.
 So, go ahead and give it the tools it needs to do so!

 Supplies for Phone Product Photography

 When it comes to product photography with a phone, you can’t skimp when it comes to gear.
 The old adage, “you have to spend money to make money,” rings true in this case.

 And before you get offended, think of a few points:

 - Your phone, without any sort of additional gear, is less expensive than a good DSLR or mirrorless camera.
 Plus, your phone does a lot more stuff than take photos.
 Don’t be afraid to invest a little extra to get the best camera phone.

 - All of the gear we’re going to discuss is less expensive than the equivalent for a mirrorless or DSLR (meaning if you’re doing phone product photography, then you’re already saving money).